KarelZe/thesis/references/obsidian/Classical rules/@grauerOptionTradeClassification2022.md

 ---

 ## Key takeaways
+- Getting option-trade classification right is central for several applications like the calculation of order imbalances.
+One Example is: [[@garleanuDemandBasedOptionPricing2009]]
 - Authors use quote, tick, Lee and Ready (1991), and Ellis, Michaely, and O’Hara (2000) rule to infer the trade direction of option trades.
 Also suggest two own rules” (Grauer et al., 2022, p.
 0)
 - New rules:
 	1. **Tick size rule:** trade size matches exactly either the bid or ask quote size, it is likely that the quote came from a customer, the market maker found it attractive and, therefore, decided to fill it completely.
 Accuracy of 80 %.